SNL51 Wrap-Up Extravaganza!

 Mikey: Like the season, Mikey had some bursts of real energy and strong pieces, and, at the same time, gave out some genuinely terrible performances, such as that embarrassing dreck with the dolphins.
 His “duo” with Marcello isn’t even one, as he totally takes over and screeches trying to pad the airtime as much as possible.
 Ugh.
 With that said, when he hit, Mikey was excellent.
 I just hope he leaves.
 If he is so nice, that would the coolest thing he does.

-Season Highlights: Sorority Meeting & Pinwheel (Glaser), Characters on Characters (O’Connor), Dark Orbit (Wolfhard), OBAA Action Figures (Taylor), The Gentlemen’s Code & Ice Skating (Storrie), Sparkle of the Sea & Aerial Tramway & Red Heart Emoji (Styles)
+Season Highlights: Sorority Meeting & Pinwheel (Glaser), Brad and His Dad (Glaser & O’Connor), Dark Orbit (Wolfhard), OBAA Action Figures (Taylor), The Gentlemen’s Code & Ice Skating (Storrie), Sparkle of the Sea & Aerial Tramway & Red Heart Emoji (Styles)

 Chloe: ….
 Yeah.
 I got practically nothing to say of her this season.
 Regular commenters James & Carson nailed Chloe under the comment section of my finale review.
 She has now become a non-entity.
 Just there to sit around a table or on a couch.
 The fact she has been in so many sketches this season shocks me, as I almost never notice her, besides of course her “breaking” in every sketch the last few months.
 I would like to think she is leaving, as she is so clearly done with this show and not even trying much, but I don’t know.